 Compassion offers Sponsor Trips to most of the countries where we work.
 Each culture and country is different, so before your trip you will receive information about your destination in your Trip Guide.

 Health and Safety

 Depending on your destination, our tours range from moderate to demanding in difficulty due to the impoverished conditions.
 Our trips can include long international flights, time changes, high altitudes, lengthy transportation on bumpy roads, walking on uneven terrain, extensive days, and possible physical activities.
-Because we understand each traveler is different, we collect medical and health information for each registrant ahead of time so we can be aware of any limitations and needs you may have.
-Past medical conditions, as well as our CauseTrek trips, may require a signed physician release form.
-While we understand this can be a burden, your safety and health is our main concern while traveling with us.
+Because we understand each traveller is different, we collect medical and health information for each registrant ahead of time so we can be aware of any limitations and needs you may have.
+Past medical conditions, may require a signed physician release form.
+While we understand this can be a burden, your safety and health is our main concern while travelling with us.

 Compassion has a dynamic approach when it comes to the safety of our travellers.
 While there is always a risk with international travel, Compassion has the following practices regarding safety in our partnering countries:

 - Each trip attendee has basic insurance, which includes medical and evacuation coverage.

 - Each trip attendee is entered into the Canadian Embassy site prior to departure.

 - Compassion utilizes our staff in-country by helping our Canadian staff make decisions on the safest places to travel.
 They are always ready to help if an emergency should arise.